Using CLI

 Log sync database schema queries without actual running them

-To check what sql queries schema:sync
+To check what sql queries schema:sync is going to run use:

 typeorm schema:log